pearmini/genji/README.md

 > Author observable and interactive document as simple as markdown.

-**Genji** is a concise grammar that extends markdown to author observable and interactive JavaScript document.
-It is inspired by [Observable](https://observablehq.com/explore) and is useful to write documentation for web-based library.
+**Genji** is a concise grammar that extends markdown to author observable and interactive documents.
+It is inspired by [Observable](https://observablehq.com/explore) and is useful to write documentation for web-based libraries.

 ![demo](./assets/demo.jpg)

-This repo will not only introduce the _specification_ of Genji, it also will provide several following tools to build observable and interactive document.
+This repo will not only introduce the _specification_ of Genji, it also will provide several following tools to build observable and interactive documents.

 - [Genji Notebook](./packages/genji-notebook/) - A doc tool based on Genji to build observable and interactive website.
 - [Genji Renderer](./packages/genji-renderer/) - A JavaScript library to render Genji.
 (WIP)